Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Proofs of the main theorems

 where $0\le n<\infty$, $0\le m\le\infty$, and $D$ is discrete.
 Of course, $\mathbf{T}^\infty:=\mathbf{T}\times\mathbf{T}\times\cdots$ denotes the countable direct product of the torus $\mathbf{T}$ with itself, as is customary.

-Since $G$ is compact and connected, we can deduce readily that $n=0$ and $D$ is trivial; that is, $G\simeq\mathbf{T}^m$ for some $0\le m\le \infty$.
-Because, in addition, $G$ contains at least 2 elements, we can see that $m\neq 0$; thus,
+Since $G$ is compact and connected, we can deduce readily that $n=0$ and $D$ is trivial; that is, $G\cong\mathbf{T}^m$ for some $0\le m\le\infty$.
+Because, in addition, $G$ contains at least 2 elements, we can see that $m\neq0$; thus,

-As a matter of fact, the forthcoming argument can be refined to prove that $m=1$; see our earlier proof of \eqref{eq:Claim} for a model of such a proof.
+As a matter of fact, the forthcoming argument can be refined to prove that $m=1$; see our earlier proof of (\ref{eqClaim}) for a model of such a proof.
 But since we will not need this fact, we will not prove explicitly that $m=1$.
-Suffices it to say that, since $m\ge 1$,
+Suffice it to say that, since $m\ge1$, an application of Tychonoff's theorem yields

-for a \emph{compact} Hausdorff abelian group $K$; this follows directly from Tychonoff's theorem.
-Theorem \ref{th:group:inv} reduces our problem to the case that $G=\mathbf{T}\times K$, owing to projection.
+for a \emph{compact} Hausdorff Abelian group $K$.
+Theorem~\ref{thgroupinv} reduces our problem to the case that $G=\mathbf{T}\times K$, owing to projection.